osisoft/OCS-Docs/Documentation/SequentialDataStore/Reading_Data_API.md

       11/23/2017 12:00:03 PM: Measurement null
       11/23/2017 12:00:04 PM: Measurement 1
       11/23/2017 12:00:05 PM: Measurement 2
       11/23/2017 12:00:06 PM: Measurement null
       11/23/2017 12:00:07 PM: Measurement null
       11/23/2017 12:00:08 PM: Measurement 3

-**Note:** Non-weighted summaries disregard null values and treat them as non-existent.
-In above example, non-weighted summaries for Measurement would be calculated based on (2,2,1,2,3).

-Weighted summaries consider null values for its calculation.
 While calculating weighted summaries, if we encounter a null value at a given index then we would consider interpolation mode of property to find the interpolated value of the given interval.
-Please see the below table for [12:00:02 PM, 12:00:03 PM] interval.
+See the table below for [12:00:02 PM, 12:00:03 PM] interval.
 The values are 2 and null at 12:00:02 and 12:00:03 PM respectively.

 | Interpolation Mode | Weight in seconds | Value in meter |
 | ---------- | ----------------------- | ------------- |